ac3tech/Ubuntu-18.04-SSH-SMSAlert/README.md

 # SMS Alert

-Texts you when someone logs into your ubuntu server
+Texts you when someone logs into your ubuntu server (this is my first post sorry if it looks like crap ;) )

 ## Getting Started